Nattle/WaystoneApp/README.md

 ## Where things stand

-Waystone is in active development, with Android as its current home.
+Waystone is in active development, with Android making it's way to the public app store and iOS rolling out soon.
 It can load tracker ZIPs, connect directly to Archipelago (or a private server), and update the tracker from the room as you play.
 It uses PopTracker packs and has been tested with a small number of games.

 ### Features
 - Uses PopTracker ZIP packages for maps and check information